 I was raised in the Philadelphia-based movements to end AIDS and prisons.
-At the local and national level, I have been able to leverage this extensive, on-the-ground training in leadership development, community mobilization, campaign strategy, and participatory research in service of formerly incarcerated people’s own visions for principled transformation.
+At the local and national level, I have been able to contribute this on-the-ground training in leadership development, community mobilization, campaign strategy, and participatory research in service of formerly incarcerated people’s own visions for principled transformation.
 Please scroll down to read more about my history of grassroots organizing in Philadelphia, Chicago, New Orleans and beyond.

 In 2000, John Horace Bell and I convened a committee of Philadelphia-based formerly incarcerated leaders and their allies to develop TEACH Outside, a community organizing program supporting people with HIV through the difficult transition out of prison and building their leadership in movements to end the AIDS epidemic and transform the criminal justice system.
 Our organizing vision was simple: (1) You can live a healthy life; (2) Services are there to support you; (3) Activist work has put all of this in place; and (4) You can be an activist for yourself and your community.

 During our six years together at the helm of the program, we had the privilege of mentoring and collaborating with more than 400 TEACH Outside graduates, who have gone on to become leaders in Philadelphia and across the globe in struggles for HIV prevention justice, treatment access, and community care.
 One of our first collaborative projects was the creation of Prison Health News, a quarterly a print newsletter read by about 5,000 people who are locked up in prisons and jails across the United States, which remains the only health publication in the country written by and for people who are currently and formerly incarcerated.